MicrosoftDocs/azure-docs/includes/virtual-machines-common-a8-a9-a10-a11-specs.md

 32-Gbps back end, RDMA capable | Enables low-latency, high-throughput application communication between instances within a single cloud service or availability set.
 Reserved for MPI traffic only.

->[AZURE.IMPORTANT]See [Access to the RDMA network](#access-to-the-rdma-network) in this article for additional requirements for MPI applications to access the RDMA netowrk.
+>[AZURE.IMPORTANT]See [Access to the RDMA network](#access-to-the-rdma-network) in this article for additional requirements for MPI applications to access the RDMA network.

 A10 and A11 instances have a single, 10-Gbps Ethernet network adapter that connects to Azure services and the Internet.